The Aurelia Fierros' Report │ Column

 "But instead of wrapping ourselves in the flag, we should thank the Mexican government for bringing us to a condition of dependence and intrusion, typical of military occupation in countries like Iraq and Afghanistan, as referred to by the NYT, coincidentally just days after a visit of support to the drug war by Juan Manuel Santos, Colombia's president, who told members of the Mexican Council of International Affairs that U.S. military bases in his country, as part of Plan Colombia, are a myth.

 And perhaps Santos told the truth: there are no military bases in Colombia or Mexico, there are national bases which house the U.S. military agents.
-It is cheaper,
+It is cheaper, and less evident."

 Then Cardona writes: "The building (located over Reforma in Mexico City) hosts the headquarters of the agents of the Pentagon, the Central Intelligence Agency (CIA), the Federal Bureau of Investigation (FBI), representatives of the Departments of Justice, Homeland Security and the Treasury and even the Alcohol, Tobacco and Firearms (ATF,) whose most significant contribution to the gringo-Mexican good relations was the beautiful operation "Fast and Furious" after which the Mexican government was incapable to issue a formal protest."